CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Proposed Approach

-\textbf{Hyperparameters of CORAL} \textbf{(1) Probability of positive samples ($p_+$)} denotes the probability with which we use the ground truth response for off-policy training.

-\textbf{(2) Margin ($m$)} denotes the minimum reward that we expect from model generations.
+\textbf{Hyperparameters of CORAL:} \textbf{(1) Probability of positive samples ($p_+$)} denotes the probability with which we use the ground truth (off-policy) response samples during mix-policy training. \textbf{(2) Margin ($m$)} denotes the minimum reward that we expect from model generations.
 We use a fixed margin\footnote{More flexible versions of margin are possible based on a learned value function (baseline function) or a critic function (in Actor-Critic formulations).
 We leave integration of such more advanced RL algorithms with the proposed CORAL-based learning framework as a future research direction.} value as the baseline reward for the RL training.